 6. Hakuhinkan Toy Park Ginza

-Tokyo’s largest toy store, Ginza’s Hakuhinkan toy park is a treasure trove of toys across 6 floors.
+Tokyo’s largest toy store, Ginza’s Hakuhinkan toy park is a treasure trove of toys across 6 floors – we also rate it as one of Tokyo’s top toy stores.

 From cute character kawaii gifts to gachapons, Tomica and TOMY, Hakuhinkan Toy Park has something for children of all ages – including big kids like us.